 Are Investors Undervaluing These Transportation Stocks Right Now?

-One stock to keep an eye on is A.P.
-Moller-Maersk (AMKBY).
-AMKBY is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A.
+One company to watch right now is GasLog Partners (GLOP).
+GLOP is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock is trading with a P/E ratio of 2.94, which compares to its industry's average of 3.99.
+Over the last 12 months, GLOP's Forward P/E has been as high as 6.14 and as low as 2.47, with a median of 3.44.

+We should also highlight that GLOP has a P/B ratio of 0.32.
+The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
+This company's current P/B looks solid when compared to its industry's average P/B of 0.95.
+Within the past 52 weeks, GLOP's P/B has been as high as 0.44 and as low as 0.20, with a median of 0.29.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
+Value investors also use the P/S ratio.
+The P/S ratio is is calculated as price divided by sales.
 This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-AMKBY has a P/S ratio of 1.15.
-This compares to its industry's average P/S of 1.44.
+GLOP has a P/S ratio of 0.64.
+This compares to its industry's average P/S of 1.31.

-Finally, we should also recognize that AMKBY has a P/CF ratio of 3.25.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 6.11.
-Over the past year, AMKBY's P/CF has been as high as 7.75 and as low as 2.74, with a median of 4.84.

-If you're looking for another solid Transportation - Shipping value stock, take a look at Capital Product Partners (CPLP).
-CPLP is a # 1 (Strong Buy) stock with a Value score of A.
+Investors could also keep in mind Navios Maritime Partners (NMM), an Transportation - Shipping stock with a Zacks Rank of # 1 (Strong Buy) and Value grade of A.

-Capital Product Partners also has a P/B ratio of 0.62 compared to its industry's price-to-book ratio of 0.99.
-Over the past year, its P/B ratio has been as high as 0.64, as low as 0.34, with a median of 0.50.
+Navios Maritime Partners also has a P/B ratio of 0.32 compared to its industry's price-to-book ratio of 0.95.
+Over the past year, its P/B ratio has been as high as 0.69, as low as 0.14, with a median of 0.37.

-Value investors will likely look at more than just these metrics, but the above data helps show that A.P.
-Moller-Maersk and Capital Product Partners are likely undervalued currently.
-And when considering the strength of its earnings outlook, AMKBY and CPLP sticks out as one of the market's strongest value stocks.
+These are just a handful of the figures considered in GasLog Partners and Navios Maritime Partners's great Value grade.
+Still, they help show that the stock is likely being undervalued at the moment.
+Add this to the strength of its earnings outlook, and we can clearly see that GLOP and NMM is an impressive value stock right now.

 Click to get this free report